-Sachi Desai has been a member of The Climate Corporation’s corporate strategy team for more than two years.
+Sachi Desai has been a member of Climate LLC’s corporate strategy team for more than two years.
 He leads the development of platform strategy, forging alliances that bring new innovation to farmers who use FieldView.
 His expertise in sensors, machine learning and AI spans several industries.
 Sachi holds a master’s of engineering degree from the Stevens Institute of Technology, and an MBA from New York University.

 How Artificial Intelligence Can Help Farmers Scout Crops

 You can plant with sub-inch accuracy.
 Self-driving tractors have been around for so long the technology is almost old school.
 We’re at the point when some “new” technologies are not, in fact, all that new anymore!
 Another example of this is in scouting.
 Farmers have had good scouting imagery technology for many years now, and this is an area that is ripe with new opportunity from automation and artificial intelligence.
 Thanks to innovations from emerging ag-tech startups, the technology is evolving quickly.